sarahfheckman/NLP-Toxicity-Analytics/README.md

 #### Getting Started
 1) Clone into this repo
 2) Go into Edgepress folder
-3) Right click Index html; open in chrome or firefox browser
+3) Right click on the Index.html file; open in Chrome or Firefox browser
 4) Explore!